Suphakit162/DII-GEN6-CompoundSEC/README.md

 - Floor level access control and room level access control
 2. Audit trial for card access
 - Each attempts will be logged with necessary info
-- Card generation or modification will be logged with necessary info
+- models.Card generation or modification will be logged with necessary info
-3. Card management
+3. models.Card management
 - Add, modify, revoke permission of each card